 This contest is held within each individual congressional district, meaning the competitors from Texas’ 26th District will compete only against individuals within our district.
 The 2023 CAC is open to private, public and home-schooled students in middle and high school who reside in and/or attend school in the 26th Congressional District of Texas.
 The submission deadline is November 1, 2023.
 Students can now pre-register for the 2023 Congressional App Challenge and start coding their apps for 2023 using the link below:

 Regardless of previous experience, all interested students are welcome to participate in this unique program.
 Participating students are tasked with creating an app that will impress our panel of expert judges and is an opportunity to learn and forge a passion for a valued future endeavor.
 To be recognized as winners locally is a meaningful accolade, and TX-26’ grand prize winner will also be honored nationally.
 The winning entry will be displayed electronically in the U.S. Capitol building for the next year, along with other winning entries from participating congressional districts across the country.
 The winning apps will also be posted on the U.S. House of Representatives’ website (https://www.house.gov/educators-and-students/congressional-app-challenge) and the Congressional App Challenge website (https://www.congressionalappchallenge.us) for one year.
 The Congressional App Challenge is the most prestigious national prize for students in computer science!

-For further information about the Congressional App Challenge, please visit www.CongressionalAppChallenge.us or contact Robin Vaughan, Deputy District Director, in Congressman Burgess’ Lake Dallas district office by email: firstname.lastname@example.org or phone: 940-497-5031.
+For further information about the Congressional App Challenge, please visit www.CongressionalAppChallenge.us.
+HERE is the flyer for the 2023 contest.
+If you have any questions, contact Robin Vaughan, Deputy District Director, in Congressman Burgess’ Lake Dallas district office by email: firstname.lastname@example.org or phone: 940-497-5031.